popgenomics/ABC/README.md

 If you do not have **pypy** installed and still want to use this pipeline despite the extra computation time, you just have to change the first line of **mscalc.py** by replacing **#!/usr/ bin/pypy** by **#!/usr/bin/python**

 You can link **mscalc.py** and **priorgen.py** to your /usr/bin/ directory.

+Importantly:  **adapt the first line of mscalc.py and priorgen.py to your own python interpreter.
+For the majority of cases, it will be: #!/usr/bin/pypy for mscalc.py and #!/usr/bin/python for priorgen.py, but please, check before**
 Finaly, **priorgen.py** imports the **numpy** library.

 ## models: